david-andrew/dewy-lang/resources/discussion_points.md

 ```

 And then there's the `:=` operator which is a proper bind expression, but it returns the value assigned, rather than what I was describing above where the bind action itself would have been returned.

+Actually on further thought, I think bind should still be an expression, it's just that the bind expression returns `void`, thus even if it is in a context that captures expressions, it doesn't lead to anything.
+This way, we keep the "Everything is an expression" mantra.